Contact Information

 Deciding to Issue the "Visas for Life"

 Ordered by Tokyo to reject them for failing to meet the necessary requirements, Sugihara was torn between his duties and empathy for the desperate people before him.
 "I ultimately reached the conclusion," he recalled later, "that humanity and compassion come first."
-In the end, he issued at least 2,139 visas on his own initiative, allowing thousands to escape to Japan and then continue onward to other countries fee of Nazi persecution.
+In the end, he issued at least 2,139 visas on his own initiative, allowing thousands to escape to Japan and then continue onward to other countries free of Nazi persecution.

-Another "Visas for life " Story"
+Another "Visas for life " Story

 Most of the Jewish refugees who held a "visa for life" issued by Chiune Sugihara first traveled across the European continent, and then crossed over the sea to Japan.
 Upon reaching Japan they were then able to escape to other countries like America.
 JTB played an important role in transporting the Jewish refugees over the Sea of Japan, and then to the ports where they set out for America.
-Records containing the thoughts and feeling that the related JTB employee experienced as they were fulfilling their duties still exist to this day.
+Records containing the thoughts and feelings that the related JTB employees experienced as they were fulfilling their duties still exist to this day.

 Shirakawa-go

-~UNESCO World Heritage Site Shirakawa-go~
+~UNESCO World Heritage~

 Photo

 Located in an isolated mountainous region that is among the few in Japan to see extremely heavy snowfall, Shirakawa Village with its Gassho-style houses subsisted on the cultivation of mulberry trees and the rearing of silkworms.
-The large houses with their steeply pitched thatched roofs are the only examples of their kind in Japan.
+The large houses with their steeply pitched thatched roofs are one of the only examples of their kind in Japan.
+Despite economic upheavals, the village is an outstanding example of a traditional way of life perfectly adapted to the environment and people’s social and economic circumstances.
+People say that Shirakawa-go is a village straight out of a fairy tale and this is true no matter the season.

 Takayama